 Short-Term Effects of Marijuana

 The short-term effects of marijuana occur because THC rapidly moves from the lungs into the blood.
-This chemical acts on cannabinoid receptors that lead to a high for users.
+This chemical acts on cannabinoid receptors, leading to a "high" for users.
 These receptors are found in the parts of the brain that influence concentration, thinking, sensory and time perception, pleasure, memory and coordination.
-A short-term effect of marijuana normally stops shortly after use.

 When a person is high on marijuana, the side effects of marijuana include: